tdunning/Tutorials/_docs/basic_features/Laminar_Flat_Plate.md

 ![Blasius Cf](../../Laminar_Flat_Plate/images/blasius_cf.png)

 where Re_x is the Reynolds number along the plate.
 In this tutorial, we will perform a solution of nearly incompressible (low Mach number) laminar flow over a flat plate and compare our results against the analytical Blasius solutions for the profile shape and skin friction coefficient along the plate.
-This problem has become a classic validation case for viscous flow solvers.
+This problem has become a classic test case for viscous flow solvers.
 More detail on the Blasius solution and the similarity variables can be found in Chapter 18 of Fundamentals of Aerodynamics (Fourth Edition) by John D. Anderson, Jr. and most other texts on aerodynamics.

 ### Problem Setup